yudu11/finance-data-service/README.md

 ```

 ## LocalStack Secrets Manager Scripts
-Three helper scripts under `localstack/` walk through bringing up LocalStack with Secrets Manager, seeding a secret, and verifying access.
+Three helper scripts under `localstack/` walk through bringing up LocalStack with Secrets Manager, seeding required secrets, and verifying access.
 They default to the typical LocalStack credentials (`test` / `test`) and edge port `4566`, but you can override any setting via environment variables before running a script.

 1. Start or restart the container (uses `docker compose` under the hood):
    ```bash